Sacramento Wrongful Death Attorneys

 These are complex and often emotional cases that require the attention of a reliable attorney who knows the law and has the ability to provide the compassionate, supportive representation you need.
-Personal injury attorney in Sacramento are committed to helping our clients obtain the compensation they are entitled to receive under California law.
+At The Weinberger Law Firm, our wrongful death lawyers in Sacramento are committed to helping our clients obtain the compensation they are entitled to receive under California law.

 We know that no amount of money can ever compensate for the loss of a loved one.
 In many cases, however, family members fail to realize the material losses they have suffered and everything that their loved one contributed to the household while he or she was alive.
 Our goal is to provide you with some measure of financial support as you work through this difficult time in your life.

 Depending on the circumstances surrounding your case, it may be appropriate to pursue the following damages after a fatal accident:

 - Medical and funeral expenses

 - Care, comfort and society